 A more efficient use of resources should negate any current negative impacts on the market, thereby enhancing vital public interests.

-As the Procedural and Historic Development sections note, BAL-002-WECC-3 is an evolution of pre-standards originating in the 1990s.
+As the Procedural History and Development History sections note, BAL-002-WECC-3 is an evolution of pre-standards originating in the 1990s.
 Never during the estimated 30 years of its existence has there been a technical justification for the values and procedures required in the standard.
 Rather, the stated values and procedures are the result of generalized negotiations taking place between the parties.
 Because these values and procedures are negotiated, the content of BAL-002-WECC-3 is the lowest common denominator and does not meet the requirements of FERC Order 672.

 Because BAL-002-WECC-2a, Contingency Reserve, Request to Retire Requirement R2 provided the technical support for retiring Requirement R2, arguments in that filing are not revisited here.